Basil Bastaki

 Bio:

-Broadly speaking, Basil is interested in how organizations impact state formation (i.e. political parties, traditional institutions, armed groups, businesses).
+Basil is interested in themes of indirect rule, state formation, and political modernity.
 His regional focus is Bengal and Northeast India.
 His approach is post-positivist, broadly realist, and methodologically plural; he is sensitive to case context but oriented to generalization.

 Contact: